shahidcc/resume/README.md

 # Shahid Ahmed

 Passionate technology leader.
-Hands-on computer buff for 20+ years.
-In 14 years at Verizon:
+Hands-on computer buff for 20+ years with last 14 years at Verizon.
 - Expertise in AWS cloud, Big data, Data engineering etc. with hands-on skills in Java, Go, Python etc.
 - Developed applications that served more than a billion customer requests
 - Built teams from ground up to build large-scale systems and provide carrier-grade services